 GQ magazine: “…famous for their Streetlevel Espresso, a burly seasonal blend…”

-Producer // Various
+Producer // Various Small Producers

-Processing // Wet-Process
+Process // Wet-Process

 Elevation // 1600-2100 Meters

 Tasting Notes // Cherry Cordial, Caramelized, Orange Zest

 Cup Characteristics: The latest iteration of Streetlevel Espresso is filled with the amazing roundness of a perfect cherry cordial as notes of caramelized fruit meld seamlessly with a touch of fresh zested orange.

 Colombia boasts one of the most diverse landscapes for coffee production in the world.
 With regions that house a multitude of unique growing climates within a hundred square kilometers, the diversity of flavor profile is enormous.